roman-milk/roman-milk.github.io/nude-melissa.md

  "Have you been smoking?"
 Eammon greeted Julia, his lip curling after he sniffed the air and eyed the flattened dog-end.
 He shifted his attention to Ben, eyes narrowing as he took in the man's bare torso and a flicker of jealousy soured in his guts.

  While Eammon's mind dealt with the repugnant possibility that his daughter found the tanned oaf attractive, he missed the moment his wife took a step backwards with a decidedly guilty look on her face.
-Report_Story #2